JanWielemaker/pip-janus/janus-xsb.md

 ### Fasttext Queries and Language Detection: `jns_fasttext`

-Facebook's `fastText` provides a collection of functionality that includes querying pre-trained word vectors in over a hundred languages [@FBFJM18], training sets of vectors, aligning vector embeddings [@MUSE2018], and identifying languages via ` lid.176.bin`.
-This XSB module uses the Python module `fasttext` and allows an XSB programmer to immediately start using fastText's pre-trained word embeddings.
-A related module, `jns_faiss` provides an interface to Facebook's dense vector management system Faiss.
-The distinction between the two is that Faiss can manage vectors read in from a file, and provides batch-oriented operations; the fastText module relies on fastText's binary format and provides simpler, though useful, query support.
+Facebook’s `fastText` provides a collection of functionality that includes querying pre-trained word vectors in over a hundred languages , training sets of vectors, aligning vector embeddings , and identifying languages via ` lid.176.bin`.
+This XSB module uses the Python module `fasttext` and allows an XSB programmer to immediately start using fastText’s pre-trained word embeddings.
+A related module, `jns_faiss` provides an interface to Facebook’s dense vector management system Faiss.
+The distinction between the two is that Faiss can manage vectors read in from a file, and provides batch-oriented operations; the fastText module relies on fastText’s binary format and provides simpler, though useful, query support.

 ##### Queries to Word Embeddings

 `load_model(+BinPath,+Name)`

-:    \
 Loads a word embedding model in fastText binary form, the path of which is `BinPath`. `Name` is an atom to be used as a Prolog referent.
 By associating different names with different models it is easy to make use of more than one word embedding model at a time.

 `get_nearest_neighbors(+Name,+Word,-Neighbors)`

-:    \
 Returns the 10 nearest neighbors of `Word` in the model ` Name`.
 This feature is useful for determining other words that are distributionally similar to `Word`. `Neighbors` is a list of tuples (terms with functor `-/2`) containing a neighboring word and its cosine similarity to `Word`.
 Although `Word` must be a Prolog atom, it need not be an actual English word.
-Because fastText uses subword embeddings rather than word embeddings [@BGJM17], `Word` need not have been in the training set of the model.
+Because fastText uses subword embeddings rather than word embeddings , `Word` need not have been in the training set of the model.
 This feature can sometimes be useful for correcting misspellings and other purposes.

 `cosine_similarity(+Name,+WordList,-SimMat)`

-:    \
 For a model `Name` and `WordList` a list of atoms of length $N$, this predicate returns a (cosine) similarity matrix of dimension
 $N \times N$.

 `get_word_vec(+Name,+Word,-Vec)`

-:    \
 Returns a the vector for `Word` in the model `Name` as a Prolog list of floats.
 In general, if a computation on word vectors can be done wholly on the Python side, it is much faster to do so, rather than manipulating vectors in XSB.
 This is because the word vectors are actually kept as `numpy` arrays and computations performed in C rather than in Python (or Prolog).

 ##### Language Identification via `lid.176.bin`

-Assuming that Fasttext's language identification module is in the current directory, the command:
+Assuming that Fasttext’s language identification module is in the current directory, the command:

      py_func(fasttext,load_model('./lid.176.bin'),Obj).